eegyudt/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
-Developed by Eszter Egyud during the course of the Lighthouse Labs Web Development Bootcamp.
+Developed by Eszter Egyud during the course of Lighthouse Labs' Web Development Bootcamp.
 Copright disclaimer: parts of the code was provided by Lighthouse Labs.

 ## Final Product